-The Fifth Year and Early Admit Programs offer academically outstanding Boston College juniors a unique opportunity to begin graduate study during their undergraduate senior year, allowing them to graduate with a bachelor’s and master's degree in a shortened amount of time.
+The Fifth Year and Early Admission Programs offer academically outstanding Boston College juniors a unique opportunity to begin graduate study during their undergraduate senior year, allowing them to graduate with a bachelor’s and master's degree in a shortened amount of time.
 None of the 120 credits required for the bachelor's degree may be counted toward a Fifth Year Program.
 In consultation with an advisor, a graduate level course may be added each semester onto the student's senior-year schedule.
 All undergraduate juniors in the Lynch School of Education, Morrissey College of Arts and Sciences, Connell School of Nursing, and Carroll School of Management are eligible to apply for these programs. (*See additional Early Admit requirements below)

-Students interested in a Fifth Year or Early Admit Program should consult with the Lynch School Graduate Admissions Office, located in Campion 135, during the fall semester of their junior year.
+Students interested in a Fifth Year or Early Admission Program should consult with the Lynch School Graduate Admissions Office, located in Campion 135, during the fall semester of their junior year.
 Without proper advisement and early acceptance into a master's degree program, students will be unable to complete the program in five years.

 *Students who have completed some psychology-related coursework, have at least a 3.5 GPA, and have completed some type of practical, field-based or helping experience (e.g., residential advisor, camp counselor, hotline operator, youth worker, etc.), either volunteer or paid, are strong candidates for this program.